Writer: Christopher Leidenfrost

 The crew of the Good Shippe Dinglehop enters with energy and charm, immediately interacting with the audience.
 Captain Henry Martin, played by Christopher Leidenfrost, shakes the hand of every person sitting in the front row, and the relationship, different than at a “normal” night at the theatre, is established.
 The crew speaks directly to the audience, introducing themselves as both pirates and players.
 In order to break the curse of the sea witch, played beautifully by Rebecca Diaz and aided in no small part by the costume design of Scott McNeal, the crew of the Dinglehop must complete the sea witch’s story, of which they are only given the prologue.
 When it turns out that the prologue has been ruined by one of the more inept crew members, and half covered in ink, the Captain turns to the audience for help in filling in the blanks.
 With the game of Mad Libs complete, we now have the version of the story that will be told that night, for that audience, never seen before and never to be repeated again.

-Puns run amok, and there are enough pirate jokes, New York City jokes, and self-referential actor as waiter jokes to keep a wide swathe of audience gleefully entertained, and feeling part of the action.
-Some jokes, like a seemingly outdated jab at Keanu Reeves, don’t fit the pirate story or the improvised additions, but are easily forgiven amidst the quick costume changes, funny improvisations, and well choreographed fight scenes (of which there may be one too many when all is said and done).
+Puns run amok, and there are enough pirate jokes, New York City jokes, and self-referential actor as waiter jokes to keep a wide swath of audience gleefully entertained, and feeling part of the action.
+Some jokes, like a seemingly outdated jab at Keanu Reeves, don’t fit the pirate story or the improvised additions but are easily forgiven amid the quick costume changes, funny improvisations, and well-choreographed fight scenes (of which there may be one too many when all is said and done).
 The closing number is inspired, and almost puts the rest of the show in a slightly dimmer light, unfortunately.